gp-maroc-ma/gp-maroc/content/english/_index.md

   currently operating in 3 segments of the renewable energy sector: PV Solar Panels manufacturing, PV Solar Parks and Operation & Maintenance of PV Solar Parks to revolutionizing the renewable energy sector in Africa. <br><br>
-  The company is progressing toward its strategic objective of entering a new market segment within the green polysilicon manufacturing value chain through the Sondiale project.  <br><br>
+  The GPM Holding is progressing toward its strategic objective of entering a new market segment within the green polysilicon manufacturing value chain through the Sondiale project.  <br><br>
   Our focus extends beyond manufacturing to the development of PV plants, with one successful project already   operational and several others in the development phase progressing steadily.
 These projects showcase our